anibal-tech/business-automation-lab/README.md

 ## Status

-Work in progress.
+Public portfolio version.

-This repository is part of my professional GitHub portfolio and reflects my interest in automation, process improvement, and practical business solutions.
+This repository is part of my professional GitHub portfolio and provides practical examples of business process automation, reporting automation, and operational improvement.

+The content will continue evolving as new automation experiments, scripts, and documentation are added.

 ## Author